kvakvs/hge/README.md

 # INSTALLING

+DirectX8 support has ended and there will be no assistance with DirectX8 issues, DirectX8 code will be gradually removed.

 This package is configured with CMakeLists.txt for use with CMake.
 Once ran, CMake generates project files for one of known IDE's for Windows (as well as Linux/Unix/MacOSX but this version of HGE only builds on Windows).

-1. Edit CMakeLists.txt in root folder, set "DIRECTX_SDK_DIR" to where you have "DirectX SDK Summer 2004" installed (for DirectX8 build) and some other DirectX SDK for DirectX9 build.
-If you don't have it yet - visit Microsoft website or search google for "DirectX SDK Summer 2004" (~230 MB download) or some fresh DirectX 9 SDK (see that it comes from microsoft.com, tagged year ~2010, size ~550 MB).
+1. Edit CMakeLists.txt in root folder, set "DIRECTX_SDK_DIR" to where you have DirectX 9 SDK (see that it comes from microsoft.com, tagged year ~2010, size ~550 MB).
 1. Run `cmake_studioNNNN.bat` (NOTE: you can create own bat file if CMake supports your IDE).
 1. Project directory will be created in `_build`, open project file (.SLN solution file) with your IDE and click "BUILD" in your IDE.